DarrenFrenkel/MDSslides/slides.md

 - HTTP Request line - contains the following:
 	- Method - 5 main methods - GET, HEAD, POST, PUT, DELETE, OPTIONS, TRACE
-	- URI - is the specific page you're requesting (e.g. /index.html)
+	- URI - is the specific resource you're requesting (e.g. /index.html)
 	- Protocol Version - is the version of HTTP (e.g. HTTP/1.1)
-- HTTP Request Header: - is a list of key/value pairs that is mainly about the client's environment
+- HTTP Request Header: - is a list of key/value pairs that is about the request
 	- Host - is the main key/value pair of the Request Header - It gives us our server location (e.g. example.com)
     - Accept - a list of content types the client can handle
 - HTTP Request Body: - an option body message